thxlib/thxlib.github.io/lib/thx.core/index.md

 description: General purpose library.
 It contains extensions to many of the types contained in the standard library as well as new complementary types.
 contributors:
   - fponticelli
-releasenote: Added Arrays.resize() and Floats.root().
+releasenote: Added Floats.angleDistance and angle interpolations.
-version: 0.17.2
+version: 0.17.3
 url: "https://github.com/fponticelli/thx.core"
 title: thx.core